-Posted By The Law Offices of Eugene G. Bruno, P.C.
-Posted in: Truck Accident.
+Posted By Eugene Bruno & Associates Posted in: Truck Accident.

 Many people fear self-driving vehicles and wonder whether they will be safer than human drivers.
 However, these robot trucks will be primarily driving on highways, which have fewer variables to account for such as pedestrians and traffic signals.
 A robot driver only needs to stay in its lane, maintain a safe driving distance and follow the speed limit.
 Robot drivers also do not become tired and will not become distracted by texts messages or other things.
 Also, with multiple cameras in front, back and all around the truck, robot drivers can scan the road more efficiently than a human driver with just a single pair of eyes.
 Also, robot drivers do not need to sleep, while human drivers are required by law to take rest and sleep breaks on long hauls.